What Is Compound Butter?

 - Smoked garlic, thyme, and parmesan compound butter

 Compound Butter for Chicken

 Use compound butter to transform your chicken dish from a boring basic to a delicious delicacy.
-Because chicken meat has a subtle flavor, you can pair it with either a savory or sweet compound butter.
-Discover some inventive compound butters with exotic spices for various chicken dishes below.
+Because chicken meat has a subtle flavor, you can pair it with either savory or sweet compound butter.
+Discover some inventive compound butter with exotic spices for various chicken dishes below.